pam-exchange/SymantecPAM-MongoDB/README.md

 ![MongoDB Account for pamMaster](/docs/MongoDB-Account-pamMaster-1.png)
 ![MongoDB Account for pamMaster](/docs/MongoDB-Account-pamMaster-2.png)

+Remember to set the account to update both PAM and target in the Password tab.

 After adding the `pamMaster` account, revisit the account and change the password to something random decided by PAM.

 ### Add dependent account